gurrenm3/BTD-Mod-Helper/Wiki/Install-Guide.md

-## 1. Have a valid copy of BTD6 on Steam
+## 1. Have a valid copy of BTD6 on Steam or Epic

-We can't help you if you don't own a legitimately acquired copy of BTD6 on Steam.
+We can't help you if you don't own a legitimately acquired copy of BTD6 on Steam or Epic.

 **Mods for Android, IOS, or pirated clients are not supported**